Can You Be a Travel Nurse in Your Own City?

 - The IRS gives certain tax breaks for workers who have to travel and stay away from home overnight for work.
 It’s unlikely you’ll receive a tax-exempt travel stipend during a local contract because you’ll be living at home.
 If you do get a stipend and you’re living within commuting distance of your facility, you’ll need to pay taxes on it later.

-- If you’re working close to your tax home, you cannot deduct travel expenses from your taxes.
+- If you’re working close to your tax home, you cannot count travel expenses as deductions when filing your taxes.

 - Keep hard copies of your travel nursing contracts and paperwork, in case you need to reference them for tax season.